zaproxy/zaproxy/CONTRIBUTING.md

 This FAQ explains some useful steps you can follow: https://github.com/zaproxy/zaproxy/wiki/FAQhelp

 ## Found a Vulnerability?
-If you have found a vulnerability in ZAP then please contact Simon Bennetts (psiinon at gmail.com) or Ricardo (thc202 at gmail.com) directly.
+If you think you have found a vulnerability in ZAP then please report it via our [bug bounty program](https://bugcrowd.com/owaspzap).

 We are always very grateful to researchers who report vulnerabilities responsibly and will be very happy to give credit for the valuable assistance they provide.